-The SENCO and teaching staff assess children's needs and consider the amount of extra support needed for a child with SEN, unless they have an up to date Educational Health Care Plan when suggested support influences these decisions.
-Equally they may consult other professionals for guidance and follow their recommendations.
-Parents are also able to inform the school of their child's needs, especially for underlying medical conditions which are less familiar to the school.
+The SENCO and teaching staff assess children's needs and consider the amount of extra support needed for a child with SEN. If a child has an up to date Educational Health Care Plan, then we provide support in line with this, as appropriate.
+Equally staff may consult other professionals for guidance and follow their recommendations.
+Parents are also able to inform the school of their child's needs, especially for underlying medical conditions which may be less familiar to the school.

-Within the school, children are supported by trained Teaching Assistants.
-Two of this staff group have trained to a higher level (HLTAs), two are qualified teachers and many have developed expertise, linked to additional learning needs, through continuous professional development offered within the school or by external providers.
+Within the school, children are supported by trained Teaching Assistants (TAs).
+We have two TAs who are trained to a higher level (HLTA) and another is a trained ELSA (Emotional Learning Support Assistant).
+In addition to this, all of our TAs have developed expertise, linked to additional learning needs, through continuous professional development offered within the school or by external providers.
 This group of staff work within the classroom settings and support is offered based on needs and staff's skills.

 7. How are the school's resources allocated and matched to children's SEN needs?
 We endeavour to support all pupils and use our funds effectively to ensure that all children are supported well.
-Quality first teaching is offered in classes and we endeavour to provide additional provision or resources to meet the needs of the children, with or without SEN.
+Quality first teaching is offered in all classes and we endeavour to provide additional provision or resources to meet the needs of the children, with or without SEN.